Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

+which concludes the proof. \end{proof} } \begin{remark} A consequence of \Cref{lem:different_lifts} is the following.
+Fix any two faces $f,g$ of $G'$ and any path $\gamma$ in the dual of $G'$ starting at $f$ and ending at $g$.
+Let $h(f,g)$ be the sum of the height one form calculated along $\gamma$.
+Suppose $\tilde \gamma$ and $\tilde \gamma'$ be two copies of the lifts of $\gamma$ with endpoints $\tilde f,\tilde g$ and $\tilde f',\tilde g'$ respectively.
+Recalling the definition of height function $h_{\dim}$ from \Cref{sec:tree_embedded,sec:height_winding}, observe that

+since the $\arg$ terms cancel.
+In other words, the dimer height fluctuation does not depend on the choice of the copy of $\gamma$ used in the cover, and hence can be mapped back into $M'$ without any ambiguity. \end{remark}

+{ Let us now consider the instanton component.
+Intuitively, it should be completely determined by the homology class of the non-contractible loops of the Temperleyan forests (and in particular it should be determined by the spines).
+To that end, take a rooted loop $\lambda$, and consider the height difference along a particular choice of the lift of the loop, starting and ending at copies of the root, call this $h(\lambda)$. \Cref{lem:different_lifts} tells us that we can compute $h(\lambda)$ unambiguously on any choice of the lift but we should in fact be able to say more.
+In particular, computing $h(\lambda)$ using \cref{windingrel_hyp,windingrel_torus} a priori require more precise geometric information involving windings.
+The following lemma shows that in fact the computation of $h(\lambda)$ does not involve any winding term and that the instanton component is at least a ``reasonable'' function of the non-contractible loops. }

-{Take an ordered finite set of continuous simple loops which forms the basis of the first homology group of $M'$, all endowed with a fixed orientation.
+Take an ordered finite set of continuous simple loops which forms the basis of the first homology group of $M'$, all endowed with a fixed orientation.
 Let $\mathsf H $ be the finite set of numbers which denote the height change along these loops.
-It is well-known (see \cref{thm:hodge}) that $\mathfrak h$ is completely determined by $\mathsf H$ (at the discrete level).
-In the following lemma, we write a superscript $\delta$ to account for the dependance in $\delta$ as in \cref{sec:setup}.}
+It is well-known (see \cref{thm:hodge}) that $\mathfrak h$ is completely determined by $\mathsf H$ (at the discrete level).\